sg-developer-portal/TechBiz-Documentation-Clone/docs/invite_users.md

   </details>

-- **Create Account**

-   This method can be used to create TechPass account on behalf of Vendors as well as Public Officers.
+- **Create Account -** To create TechPass accounts on behalf of Vendors as well as Public Officers.

-   - Click **Create account.**

    - Enter the email address of the User who requires a TechPass account.